 Mim McConnell represented SCLT as Executive Director.
-Scarcelli asked McConnell how this BLA will help the mission of SCLT.
+Scarcelli asked McConnell how this BLA will help the mission of SCLT to provide affordable housing.
 McConnell stated that it will create a good neighbor relationship, meeting the needs of both entities.
 McConnell stated that the proceeds from the sale will be used to clean up the contaminated soil.
 Scarcelli stated that the arrangement is a win on numerous fronts.